Can You Own a Capybara in Pennsylvania: Legal Considerations for Exotic Pets

 By comprehensively examining Pennsylvania’s exotic pet laws and how they specifically apply to capybaras, individuals can gain a deeper insight into the legal considerations involved in owning these unique creatures.

-Process and Requirements for gaining Ownership Permit
+Process and Requirements for Gaining Ownership Permit

-Once the application is completed, you’ll submit it along with the necessary documentation.
-If approved, there is still one more important consideration — the permit fee.
+You’ll apply with the necessary documentation once it is completed.
+If approved, there is one more important considerationโ€”the permit fee.

 Permit Fee

-This cost isn’t meant to discourage responsible owners but rather to ensure that those who own exotic pets are invested in their care and well-being — financially and otherwise.
+This cost isn’t meant to discourage responsible owners but to ensure that those who own exotic pets are invested in their care and well-being โ€” financially and otherwise.
 It also serves as a way for the state to keep track of individuals who have exotic pets and ensure that they meet specific requirements for owning such animals.

 Enclosure and Care Requirements